JorritSalverda/p1-bigquery-exporter/README.md

+# Note

+This application is superseded by [jarvis-p1-exporter](https://github.com/JorritSalverda/jarvis-p1-exporter).

 # What does this do?

 In the Netherlands so called 'smart' electricity meters are nothing more than meters that can export their readings in a digital format, called P1.